LucDupAtGitHub/PDBP/README.md

  - `liftComputation` is used nowhere
  - `liftObject` is trivially defined using `LiftObject`
  - `bind` is trivially defined using `Bind`
- - `execute` is defined using `lowerProgram` that lowers a lifted program down
+ - `execute` is defined using `lowerProgram` that lowers a lifted free program back down the program it wraps
  - `lowerProgram` is a *tail recursive* `stepwise` *folding* of a of free computation of type `FreeTransformed[M][Z]` to a computation of type `M[Z]`

 Note that `step` is annotated with `@annotation.tailrec`.